 - Two-speed settings

 - 3-year warranty

 - Fully sealed bagged system keeps allergens inside the bag

 - Great filtration makes this a good option for allergy sufferers

-- Lightweight and versatile machine is great for small to medium sized homes
+- The lightweight and versatile machine is great for small to medium-sized homes

-- Also a good option for mobile homes
+- Also a good choice for mobile homes

 - Very expensive at over $550